Bodycam footage shows St. Paul officer being attacked before shooting man

 As soon as Mattson exited the vehicle, Davis can be seen charging straight at him with what police identified a knife in his hand.
 Mattson immediately moved back as the 31-year-old man continued to swipe at him with the knife, and at one point Mattson fell to the ground.

-"Get the f--- ... get away from me," Mattson yelled as he pulled his gun out.
+"Get the f--k...get away from me," Mattson yelled as he pulled his gun out.
 "Drop the knife.
-Drop the f---ing knife."
+Drop the f--king knife."

 Davis kept charging at Mattson despite the gun in the officer's hand and the commands to drop the knife.
 Mattson appeared to fire two shots before Davis fell to the ground and the officer ran back behind his car to call for backup.